 The licensee has stated that variation in power purchase expenses is due to variation in the cost and quantum and is an uncontrollable factor.
-The licensee has also stated that as the actual distribution loss for FY 2010-11 is lower than that approved in the Tariff Order.
-The quantum of power purchased is lower than that approved in the Tariff Order, which has lower cost implication as well.
-Accordingly, any gain or loss on account of uncontrollable factors is to be entirely passed on to the consumers.

-However, the increase or reduction in quantum of power purchase and power purchase expense due to variation in distribution loss is a controllable factor, which would result in gain or loss under MYT Regulations and is dealt with accordingly.
+Accordingly, any gain or loss, on this account is to be entirely passed on to the consumers.
+However, the increase or reduction in quantum of power purchase and power purchase expenses due to variation in distribution loss is a controllable factor; which would result in gain or loss under MYT Regulations and is dealt with accordingly.

-The Commission has examined the actual quantum of power purchased and the power purchase cost during the year FY 2010-11, based on the actual energy sales and the distribution losses submitted by DGVCL.
-The sales and the quantum of power purchase and the power purchase cost are as per the audited annual accounts for the FY 2010-11.
+The Commission has examined the actual quantum of power purchased and the power purchase cost during the year FY 2010-11, based on the actual energy sales and the distribution losses submitted by MGVCL.
+The quantum of power purchase and the net power purchase cost are as per the audited annual accounts for the FY 2010-11.
 The power purchase cost, as per the audited annual accounts for FY 2010-11, is Rs.
-4429.13 Crore as shown in the Table below:
+2549.60 Crore as shown in the Table below: